lit/lit/README.md

 - `loadingLocale: string`: Code of the locale that has started loading.

 A `loading` status can be followed by a `ready`, `error`, or `loading` status.

-It will be followed by another `loading` status in the case that a second locale was requested before the first one finished loading.
+In the case that a second locale is requested before the first one finishes loading, a new `loading` event is dispatched, and no `ready` or `error` event will be dispatched for the first request, because it is now stale.

 #### `ready`